The Screaming Jets: 1991–1994: All for One, Living in England and Tear of Thought

 In February 1991, The Screaming Jets released "Better", which peaked at number 4 on the ARIA Charts.
 In April, their debut studio album All for One was released.
 The album debuted at number 3 and peaked at number 2 on the ARIA Charts.
 The album showed influences from Van Halen, AC/DC and The Angels.
 It reached the Top 50 on the ARIA End of Year Albums Chart for 1991.
 "Stop the World" and "Shine On" both reached the top 40.
 The controversial track "F. R. C." ("Fat Rich Cunts") was a crowd favourite and released internationally.
 Gleeson would dedicate the song to Michael Gudinski or Russ Hinze at concerts.
 At times, "F. R. C." was performed by guest vocalists from Mortal Sin, The Choirboys or The Angels.

 Following the album's release, the group relocated to the United Kingdom, where they based themselves for over two years.
 Their second EP, Living in England, was issued in June 1992 and included cover versions of Johnny Cash's "Folsom Prison Blues" and AC/DC's "Ain't No Fun (Waiting Round to Be a Millionaire)".
 The EP peaked in the top 20 in July.

 In October 1992, The Screaming Jets released their second studio album, Tear of Thought, which debuted at number 20 and peaked at number 3 in 1994.
 A cover version of Boys Next Door's song "Shivers" was released in January 1993 and peaked into the Top 20.
 The group supported Ugly Kid Joe on their European tour in 1993, when Heaney was fired mid-tour.
 He was temporarily replaced by ex-Judas Priest drummer Dave Holland.
 Heaney was permanently replaced in the line-up by former BB Steal drummer Craig Rosevear in July 1993.
 In January 1994, after a US tour backing Def Leppard, Lara was replaced by Melbourne guitarist Jimi "The Human" Hocking (ex-Spectre 7).
 Both "Helping Hand" and "Tunnel" were Top 40 singles from Tear of Thought.

-While the band remained only moderately successful overseas, in Australia they became one of the top-drawing live bands of the 1990s and they achieved the rare distinction of being embraced by both commercial and indie-music focused radio.
+The band had limited success outside Australia but attracted large audiences at live performances during the 1990s.
+They received airplay on both commercial and indie-music-focused radio stations.